lgaudencio/footy-fever/README.md

 * *git push* - This git command is used then the committed code was pushed to the remote repository on GitHub.

+### Clone the Repository Code Locally

+Navigate to the GitHub Repository you want to clone to use locally:

+* Click on the code drop down button
+* Click on HTTPS
+* Copy the repository link to the clipboard
+* Open your IDE of choice (git must be installed for the next steps)
+* Type git clone copied-git-url into the IDE terminal
+* The project will now of been cloned on your local machine for use.

 ## Credits

 All code used to develop this game is custom.
 Some resources were used implement specific features, these were the following: